Toddlers Eat with Their Minds, Not Their Mouths

 Similar to the cookie cutter idea, you can arrange your food in different shapes to make eating fun.
 For example, for my son’s 2nd birthday party, I made caterpillars out of grapes, ladybugs out of tomatoes and olives, snails out of pizza crust, and butterflies out of celery sticks and pretzels.
 The kids couldn’t wait to dig their hands into the food just because they look like bugs, and there were definitely some picky eaters in that bunch.

 So, tap into your creative side and come up with food art that your toddler will be sure to gobble up!
-If you are having trouble coming up with ideas, you can get dinner plates like Mr. Food Face ceramic plate that may inspire you and your kid to be inventive and make dinner super fun!
+If you are having trouble coming up with ideas, you can get dinner mats like the ezpz happy mats that may inspire you and your kid to be inventive and make dinner super fun!
+Plus, they suction to the table so your toddler won’t be able to launch his/her dinner across the room!

 6. Transform food into hidden treasures.